plinck/bamazon/README.md

 ### Notes

-- I used promises in a several ways to demonstrate the differences -- async/await, try/catch and standard (.then, .catch).
+- I used promises and callbacks in a several ways to demonstrate the differences -- async/await, try/catch and standard (.then, .catch).
 In addition I used standard callbacks.
 I wanted to show all the different ways these things could be done.

 ### Main Menu

 Main menu just displays customer, manager or supervisor to choose your roles.
-Alternatively, you can run `customer.js`, `manager.js` or `supervisor.js` directly using node on command prompt.

-### Customer View (Pick `customer` from main menu or run `node customer` from command prompt)
+### Customer View (Pick `customer` from main menu)

 1. Create a MySQL Database called `bamazon`.